Foundations of Transaction Fee Mechanism Design: Introduction

 \section{Introduction}

-In decentralized blockchains such as Bitcoin and Ethereum, miners are incentivized to participate in and collectively maintain the public ledger, since they can collect block rewards and transaction fees.
-Today, a simple ``pay your bid'' auction is implemented by major blockchains.
+In decentralized blockchains such as Bitcoin and Ethereum, miners are incentivized to collectively maintain the public ledger, since they can collect block rewards and transaction fees.
+Today, a simple ``pay your bid'' auction is implemented by major blockchains like Bitcoin.
 In a ``pay your bid'' auction, the miners' dominant strategy is to take the highest bids.
 However, users may be incentivized to bid strategically, e.g., bid close to $0$ when there is no congestion, or bid the minimum possible to get selected when there is congestion.
-Earlier works~\cite{zoharfeemech,yaofeemech,functional-fee-market} pointed out such strategic bidding is indeed happening in real life, and is generally considered undesirable.
+Earlier works~\cite{zoharfeemech,yaofeemech,functional-fee-market} pointed out such strategic bidding indeed happens in real life, and is considered undesirable.
 Consequently, several works~\cite{zoharfeemech,yaofeemech,functional-fee-market,eip1559,roughgardeneip1559,roughgardeneip1559-ec,dynamicpostedprice} call out to the community to rethink the design of transaction fee mechanisms (TFMs).
 These works raise the following important question: {\it what is the ideal transaction fee mechanism}?